 In a recent review article published by Dr. Venkata Mahidhar Yenugonda and colleagues in the March 2019 issue of International Journal of Nanomedicine, he provides an update on recent key advancements in design, synthesis, and bioactivity evaluation as well as discussion of future clinical possibilities of LPHNPs.
-Dr. Yenugonda is an Associate Professor in the Department of Translational Neurosciences and Neurotherapeutics at the John Wayne Cancer Institute, and Director of Drug Discovery and Nanomedicine Research Program at Pacific Neuroscience Institute.
+Dr. Yenugonda is an Associate Professor in the Department of Translational Neurosciences and Neurotherapeutics at the Saint John’s Cancer Institute, and Director of Drug Discovery and Nanomedicine Research Program at Pacific Neuroscience Institute.

 Adapted from abstract published March 2019 in International Journal of Nanomedicine.